FAQs: Sakonnet Bluffs Waterfront and Waterview Lots for sale in Portsmouth, RI

 Yes, many lenders provide land loans that convert to construction loans when you're ready to build.
 Ask your preferred lender about the programs they offer.

 IS THERE A HOMEOWNERS' ASSOCIATION?

-Yes, the first meeting of the homeowners' association will take place on March 1, 2020, and directors will be elected at that time.
+Yes, the first meeting of the homeowners' association will take place in the Fall of 2021, and directors will be elected at that time.
 Each lot owner will be responsible for 1/14th of the total expenses for snowplowing, common area maintenance (the land on the south side of the private road is common), some landscaping and occasional maintenance of the stormwater drainage areas.
 While the association will be governed by its board of directors, the developer will retain the right to enforce the restrictive covenants up until the last lot is sold.
-For more details, request a copy of the Sakonnet Bluffs homeowner's association documents.
+For more details,

 WHAT ABOUT DRAINAGE?